 Call for Participants

-We invite interested candidates to submit a position paper of up to six pages including references in CHI Extended Abstract format as well as a poster design complementing the paper.
-The submission should highlight toolkits, the application contexts toolkits were used, their target communities, and some reflections on success and/or failure of the toolkits.
-Submissions (in PDF only) should be submitted via email to p.jarusriboonchai [at] gmail.com.
-The submission will be reviewed based on their relevance to the workshop theme and potential for contributing to discussions on using HCI toolkits to empower people.
+We invite interested candidates to submit a 500-word abstract and a complementing poster design.
+The submission should highlight the toolkits, target communities, and specific application contexts, and share some reflections on success and failure of using the toolkits.
+Submissions (in PDF only) should be submitted to p.jarusriboonchai [at] gmail.com.
+The submissions will be reviewed based on their relevance to the workshop theme and potential for contributing to discussions.

-Please note that we require at least one author of each accepted position paper to attend the workshop and that all participants must register for both workshop and at least one day of the conference.
+Please note that we require at least one author of each accepted position paper to attend the workshop.